 Static IP addresses make it easier to work remotely using a VPN, while a dynamic IP address may limit remote access as it keeps changing.

-Why should I get a Static IP address?
+Why should I get a Static IP address in Australia?

-A static IP address has various purposes, including conveniently working remotely using a VPN.
+A static IP address has various purposes in Australia, including conveniently working remotely using a VPN.
 So it’s great for remote businesses.
-Similarly, static IP addresses are suitable for teleconferencing and other VoIP communications.
+Similarly, static IP addresses are suitable for teleconferencing and other VoIP communications in Australia.

-Do you have to pay for a static IP address?
+Do you have to pay for a static IP address in Australia?

 Yes, static IP addresses are usually allocated by request to the Internet Service Provider (ISP).
-However, since this type of IP is only provided on requests, the ISP charges you a small fee for it.
+However, since this type of IP is only provided on requests, the ISP charges you a small fee for it in Australia.

-A static IP address can be faster than a dynamic IP address.
+A static IP address can be faster than a dynamic IP address in Australia.
 This way, there is a possibility that your uploading and downloading speeds increase too.
 However, for a speedy connection, you should upgrade your internet plan.